 Whilst I might be a member of the premmie club, which brought me grief, sadness, worry and miracles in equal measure, these are all chapters of my story; I'm determined they won't be part of his.
 He's not a member of this club.
 He's a strong, determined, ingenious little boy who held his mum's hand and led the way, guiding me through a nightmare of a journey.
 This is what will define my little boy.

-If you are affected by any of the issues brought up in this post, please contact our helpline for support on 0500 618 140, or if you would like to share your story with us, please firstname.lastname@example.org.
+If you are affected by any of the issues brought up in this post, please contact the Bliss helpline for support or if you would like to share your story with us, please firstname.lastname@example.org.